Ibo Island Dhow Safaris

 There is no specific child-care on safari, however, your crew are ever vigilant and always on hand to assist wherever they are needed.
 Your guide is also a qualified guide, experienced with handling all manner of different situations and reacting accordingly.
 Contact between the safari and the lodge is maintained at all times through handheld radios.

 The food on the lodge is of the highest order, multi-course tasting menus with palette cleansing sorbets and other small treats accompanying delicious local treats such as succulently barbecued lobster.
 Just because you are away from the fully equipped kitchen, doesn't mean you have to suffer.
 Food is prepared fresh each day, bread backed in sand ovens and fish cooked over coals.
-It is pretty miraculous what the chef can come up with whilst you are busy snorkeling.
+It is pretty miraculous what the chef can come up with whilst you are busy snorkelling.

 You name it and it can be done on safari.
-If snorkeling or diving is your thing your skipper will chart a course accordingly, the divemaster will be prepped to meet up with you at the best points of the tide.
+If snorkelling or diving is your thing your skipper will chart a course accordingly, the divemaster will be prepped to meet up with you at the best points of the tide.
 On your way there you could trawl a fishing line, as the locals do, if your lucky you may hit a school of tuna or barracuda, the chef will be happy.
 Alternatively if birding is high on the agenda you can head to some special locations to see some of the rare wading and coastal birds found in the area.
 Between the guides and owners at Ibo, the Quirimbas has been extensively charted.
 They know all the secret coves and special spots to make your safari all the more memorable.

 Sian Frost (Staff)